Boy stabbed to death in north London park

 Boy, 15, stabbed to death in north London park

-No arrests have been made yet, the Metropolitan Police said
+No arrests have been made yet, the Metropolitan Police says

 A 15-year-old boy has been stabbed to death in a north London park, police said.